 Upon completion the student will be proficient in microscopy, electrophoresis, animal dissection, cell fractionation, analization of soil, water, and air samples.

 The Biological Sciences Transfer program may offer a promising career in a field such as biology, botany, ecology, zoology, pharmacology, microbiology, and medicine.
 Students can expect a competitive course load to prepare them to transfer to a four-year college.
 The Biological Science faculty anticipates students to be hard working and highly motivated and will assist students in reaching their goals.
-Recent graduates have transferred to four year colleges and accepted job offers as laboratory technicians and sanitarians.
+Graduates have transferred to four year colleges and accepted job offers as laboratory technicians and sanitarians.
 The advantages of the program include low faculty to student ratio, hands-on training, easy accessibility to faculty members, updated science facilities, and affordable tuition.
-Trips include: The Wilds, The Columbus Zoo, and Dawes Arboretum.
+Trips may include: local biological surveys, and fieldtrips to The Ohio River Islands Wildlife Refuge & other local attractions.

 Course listings with descriptions of each class may be found in the Washington State Community College Catalog.